LeeMorinUCF/ECP3004S21/README.md

 and organize data for statistical modeling to answer business questions and monitor business performance.

-As a junior job seeker, fresh out of college, your goal is to find a position *somewhere* on this landscape and then your on-the-job performance record will open the doors to the next position.
+As a junior job-seeker, fresh out of college, your goal is to find a position *somewhere* on this landscape and then your on-the-job performance record will open the doors to the next position.